 Plant heights will vary

-If you’ve grown marijuana before, you know that there is variation between plants even if they are of the same strain.
+If you’ve grown weed before, you know that there is variation between plants even if they are of the same strain.
 The best way to manage this is by pruning and topping.
 It gives the shorter plants time to catch up to the taller ones and it also encourages a bigger yield.

 You should always treat your plants as individuals – and separate pieces of art – because they respond differently to one another.
-There is no rule book about how to treat marijuana plants.
+There is no rule book about how to treat cannabis plants.
 It is a dynamic process that requires you to be sensitive to the needs of your plant and your desires as a grower.